mate-academy/jv-fruit-shop/README.md

 Let's imagine that we have a fruit store.
 Every day in the store there are a number of activities, information about which is recorded in a file during the day.
-The current input file is sent to the program in CSV format (it is recommended to use standard libraries for parsing).
+The current input file is sent to the program in CSV format (recommended to use standard libraries for parsing).

 Your task is:
 - validate the data in the file